VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

   Additionally, their keys should have a `.HTML` suffix.
 * `@Tainted` and `@Untainted` annotations are used in the context of method parameters that may or may not use HTML.
 Those annotated with `@Untainted` should not contain HTML tags, whereas values annotated with
   `@Tainted` can contain HTML (but they don't have to).
+* Avoid `Branch` word in action class names and action ids to keep them shorter.
+  Some exceptions are allowed (e.g. the backgroundable task classes).

 ## UI conventions